LeStegii/LeStegii/README.md

-# Hello, I'm Paul aka UeberallGebannt/LeStegii 👋
+# Hello, I'm Paul aka LeStegii 👋

-## I'm a Developer, Modpack-Creator and Network-Owner.
+## I'm a Java developer, modpack creator and server network owner.
 - 🧺 My main projects right now are [Magma][magma] and my network [KettleMC.net][kettlemc]!
 - 🍬 Wanna know what software to use for your server?
 Check out [this][softwares].
 - 🔨 If you want to see my modpacks, visit my [CurseForge][curseforge] page.
 You can find my old projects [here][curseforge-old].